aecon/3D-microglia-netoglitazone/README.md

 ./run_crop.sh
 ```

-* **Data Flipping**: used to flip samples such that cerebellum is always on the Left.
+* **Data Flipping**: used to flip samples such that cerebellum is always on the LEFT.
 ```
 cd pre-processing
 python3 flip.py -i <path to nrrd file>